mysociety/fixmystreet/glossary.md

       </ul>
     </div>
   </dd>

   <dt>
     <a name="alert">alert</a>
   </dt>
   <dd>
-    FixMyStreet sends <strong>alerts</strong> to anyone who has subscribed to be notified of new <a href="#report" class="glossary">reports</a> or <a href="#update" class="glossary">updates</a>.
-Alerts are sent as emails (although they are also available as RSS feeds).
+    FixMyStreet users can subscribe to emails (or RSS feeds) which will notify them when reports or updates are made within a certain area.
+These notifications are called <strong>alerts</strong>.
     <p>
-      Examples of the criteria for which alerts can be sent include: all problems within a <a href="#body" class="glossary">body</a>, or all problems within a certain distance of a particular location.
+      Users can subscribe to various alerts - for example, all reports made within a body, or within a certain distance of their chosen location
     </p>
     <p>
       Alerts are available on the FixMyStreet site at <code>/alert</code>.